thezelus/meowtrics/README.md

 **Request**

-For checking the service status, heartbeat calls can be made.
+For checking the service status, heartbeat requests can be sent.

 - Path - `/heartbeat`